Purplecannon/footnote/doc/WeeklyProgress.md

 - Documentation assignment: set up version update automation, contributed to user manual (description, install the software, run the software) and developer guidelines (build the software, build a release)
 - Living document: revised CI set up on GitHub Actions and incorporate TA feedback
 - Restructured backend directory
-- Helped teammates with database configurations
+- Helped teammates with database connection and configuration, as well as debugging video upload tests
 - Integrated homepage front and back end: with Kirupa and Alicia
 - Implemented full-stack session handling for login, signup, homepage
+- Set up GitHub Secrets for sensitive info like .env and certificates, set up GitHub Actions to reflect that, reconfigured DigitalOcean database so GitHub Actions can connect

 #### Catherine Jin